xwp/stream/readme.txt

 === Stream ===
 Contributors:      x-team, shadyvb, fjarrett
-Tags:              stream, activity, analytics, log, users, notification Requires at least: 3.6
+Tags:              stream, activity, analytics, log, users, notification, actions Requires at least: 3.6
 Tested up to:      3.7.1
 Stable tag:        trunk
 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-Track and monitor every change made on your WordPress site.
-All logged-in user activity is recorded and organized by action and context for easy filtering.
-Developers can extend Stream with custom connectors to log any kind of action.
+Track and monitor every change made on your WordPress site in beautifully-organized detail.

 == Description ==

+**Note: This plugin requires PHP 5.3 or higher to be activated.**

+Never be in the dark about WP Admin activity again.
+Stream allows you to know exactly when changes to your site have been made, and more importantly, who did them.

+Every logged-in user action is logged in an activity stream and organized for easy filtering by context, action, and even IP address.

+Built with performance in mind, you can determine how long records should live before being purged (depending on the amount of user activity your site can expect).
+Stream also won’t pollute your default posts table with records or slow down content querying on your site.

+Stream is built to extend, allowing developers to easily build their own connectors to track any type of action in the activity stream (developer documentation coming soon).

 **Development of this plugin is done [on GitHub](https://github.com/x-team/wp-stream).
 Pull requests welcome.
 Please see [issues](https://github.com/x-team/wp-stream/issues) reported there before going to the plugin forum.**